ispras/dedoc/docs/source/getting_started/usage.rst

     :lines: 88

-Since we have checked if the extractor can extract attachments from the file, we can extract them it using :meth:`~dedoc.attachments_extractors.DocxAttachmentsExtractor.get_attachments` method:
+Since we have checked if the extractor can extract attachments from the file, we can extract them it using :meth:`~dedoc.attachments_extractors.DocxAttachmentsExtractor.extract` method:

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python